Cân y Gwynt

 I'm Victoria, and I've spent the last 20 years weaving together sound healing, ritual practice, astrology, and Welsh & Western mystery teachings.

-Growing up, my first language was Cymraeg, and after a period of separation from the culture I was raised in, I now devote my life to preserving and sharing the spiritual practices of my ancestors in a way that's accessible, practical, and deeply transformative for us as modern mystics.
+Growing up, my first language was Cymraeg, and after my own forgetting and a period of separation from the culture I was raised in, I now devote my life to preserving and sharing the spiritual practices of my ancestors in a way that's accessible, practical, and deeply transformative for us as modern mystics and hoomins!

 And I know how sacred it is to guide others into this work.